Dean Petrich was born September 15, 1950 in Seattle.

 tune pianos.
 He joined the Piano

-to an auction with a friend and bought his first piano for $15.
+to an auction with a friend and bought his first piano; he accidentally bid himself up from $15 to $35.
 Now

 By now he was becoming quite well known both as a photographer -- taking